Podcast: Women @ RopesTalk: Conversation with The Women’s Forum Co-Chairs

 - Lisa Bebchick is a partner in our litigation & enforcement group in New York.
 Her practice focuses on commercial and real estate litigation and regulatory matters.
 On top of that, she’s a hiring partner for our New York office.

-So thank you, all three of you, for joining me today.
 So first, let’s turn to you, Amanda.
 You have co-chaired The Women’s Forum at Ropes & Gray for several years now, during a period of time in which Ropes & Gray has been really recognized as a leader in advancing gender equity.
 So a couple of examples: for three years, Law360’s top ten list of “Best Law Firms for Female Attorneys” has included Ropes & Gray.
 The Chambers Women in Law Awards awarded us the “Best Mentoring Program” as well as the “Law Firm of the Year in Promoting Flexible Work Environments and Innovative Programs for Mothers.”
 And on top of that, since 2010, we have been named a top firm for diversity for women by the Vault guide.
 So can you talk a little bit about exactly what our Women’s Forum does and why it’s so important to the firm?

 Amanda Morrison: Sure thing.
 Thanks very much for having us, and organizing this, Megan.
 We are really proud of the external recognition that the firm has received because it does reflect our efforts to advance gender diversity and equity.
 For example, in 2019, nearly 60% of our new partners were women.
 And today, women comprise 30% of our partnership, which is well above industry average.
 That said, we remain committed to continuing our efforts to recruit, retain and promote women at the firm to improve upon these figures.
 The Women's Forum, which is our women's initiative program, plays an important role in this commitment.
 The Women's Forum dates back to 1996, when a small group of women at the firm recognized both the opportunity and the need for something like The Women's Forum to bring together women to have conversation about the opportunities they faced as well as the challenges that they might face.
 Since that time, The Women's Forum has continued to play an important role for women attorneys at the firm in helping them navigate the course of their career and grow professionally, and address any challenges that they might face.
 The Women's Forum, in particular, is focused on providing opportunities for our women attorneys for professional development, mentoring, networking with clients, industry leaders and other firm leaders.